Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Content

-    • All text on this website, except for the content on the Home and About pages, was taken from two Wikipedia articles: one about the [Nissan Skyline GT-R](https://en.wikipedia.org/wiki/Nissan_Skyline_GT-R) and another one about the [RB26DETT engine](https://en.wikipedia.org/wiki/Nissan_RB_engine#RB26DETT).
+    • All text on this website, except for the content text on the Home and About pages, was taken from two Wikipedia articles: one about the [Nissan Skyline GT-R](https://en.wikipedia.org/wiki/Nissan_Skyline_GT-R) and another one about the [RB26DETT engine](https://en.wikipedia.org/wiki/Nissan_RB_engine#RB26DETT).

 ### Media